-THC seeks to generate interest in historic preservation among college students from under-represented cultures, ethnic groups and socio-economic groups, through the Preservation Scholars Program.
+Preservation Scholars Program: The THC seeks to generate interest in historic preservation among college students from historically under-represented cultural and ethnic groups through the Preservation Scholars Program.
 Begun in 2007, this program encourages students, through paid internships at the THC, to consider pursuing careers in history, architecture, archeology, downtown revitalization and heritage tourism, and to learn about and understand the impact preservation programs can have on a community’s economic development.
 The Friends of the Texas Historical Commission is honored to have the support of the Still Water Foundation, the Fondren Fund for Texas of the National Trust for Historic Preservation, and Robert Oliver for the 2022 Preservation Scholars Program.